 As specified in Security Council resolutions 2014 (2011) and 2051 (2012), and reaffirmed through subsequent resolutions in 2014 and 2015, the Mission focuses on supporting Yemen’s return to a peaceful political transition in accordance with the Gulf Cooperation Council Initiative, the outcomes of the National Dialogue and Security Council resolutions.

-Working closely with the Gulf Cooperation Council (GCC) and government, key political groupings and civil society, a process for peaceful dialogue was established under the auspices of the GCC Initiative and its Implementation Mechanism.
-The agreement included commitment to inclusive participation, including for women and youth, in the political process.
+Working closely with the Gulf Cooperation Council (GCC) and the government, key political groupings and civil society, a process for peaceful dialogue was established under the auspices of the GCC Initiative and its Implementation Mechanism.

 The United Nations provided diplomatic, political, technical, logistical and financial support for the national dialogue process, which was concluded on 25 January 2014 with the adoption of an Outcome Document.
 It stipulated a roadmap towards the full transition of Yemen into a state that upholds democracy, freedom, rule of law, human rights and good governance.
 The agreement also included commitment to inclusive participation in the political process, including for women and youth.
 A Constitution Drafting Commission was formed in March 2014 and worked intensively on a draft constitution until January 2015, which has not been voted, while violence continues to affect many parts of the country.